Ireland’s National Workplace Wellbeing Day 2019

 I use my own Workplace Wellness Ireland community to regularly promote the idea of long-term thinking, it’s one of the main drivers of the community.

-The training will provide a framework for Irish professionals to create, implement and improve sustainable wellness programmes at their workplace.
-Drop me a line if you’d like to learn more and to get involved.
+Our training provides a framework for Irish professionals to create, implement and improve sustainable wellness programmes at their workplace.
+Click here to find out more.

 It’s time to get planning for Workplace Wellbeing Day 2019 on April 12th.
 Sign up here and celebrate the day with fun and healthy activities that target the majority of your employee base and are as inclusive as possible.
-Reach out if you are looking for some ideas.
+Click here for a few ideas.
 Now is also the time to plan for Workplace Wellbeing Programme Launch Day in 2020!